Vacation tips from a Panama City Florida Photographer

-Keep reading for tips from a Florida local!
+Keep reading for tips from a Florida local

 Florida weather is usually moderate, however winters can get cold and wet.
 Year-round, keep an eye on the radar, as the weather can change in a hurry.
 The wet season is lengthy one and spans from May to October.
 Thus, you can anticipate a quick rainstorm every day you are visiting if you head to the beach this Summer!
 Alternately, the sun can also be absolutely brutal – particularly on the beach where it is being reflected back from the white sand.

 My tip: bring a rain poncho, LOTS of high spf sunscreen and embrace the humidity!
+As a pale human with a tendency to burn/freckle, I had to learn the hard way that 50+SPF was the way to go and to reapply often!

 Eat local